 7.4 This report was prepared in consultation with staff from Legal Services and the CAO's Office.

 8. Attachments

-Attachment #1: Resolution adopted at the Regional Municipality of Durham the GO Transit Station Funding Act, 2023.
+Attachment #1: Resolution adopted at the Regional Municipality of Durham Council meeting held on March 26, 2025, requesting the Province of Ontario to Expedite Release of the Regulations for the GO Transit Station Funding Act, 2023.